-The Council and SSC discussed the management of sea turtle interactions in the Hawaii shallowset longline fishery, including the development of a management framework at their meetings in October 2017, March 2018, and June 2018.
-The Council and the SSC considered the proposed action at the 173rd Meeting (June 11-13, 2018) and the 129th Meeting (June 6-8, 2018). respectively.
+The Council and SSC discussed the management of sea turtle interactions in the Hawaii shallow-set longline fishery, including the development of a management framework at their meetings in October 2017, March 2018, and June 2018.
+The Council and the SSC considered the proposed action at the 173rd Meeting (June 11-13, 2018) and the 129th Meeting (June 6-8, 2018), respectively.
 The Council considered and discussed issues relevant to the development of the framework for managing loggerhead and leatherback turtle interactions in the Hawaii shallow-set longline fishery, including sea turtle interaction data, recommendations of the Council's Statistical and Scientific Committee (SSC) made at the 129th SSC meeting, and other relevant information.
 All meetings of the Council and SSC were open to the public and advertised through notices in the Federal Register, and on the Council's website.
 The proposed action was additionally discussed at the following advisory group meetings: Protected Species Advisory Committee, April 19-20, 2018 (83 FR 13732); Pelagic Plan Team, May 14-16, 2018 (83 FR 17803); and Hawaii Archipelagic FEP Advisory Panel, May 24, 2018 (83 FR 20794).
-The Council at its 175th Meeting held December 17, 2018 (83 FR 62309), additionally considered additional mitigation measures for the Western Pacific leatherback turtles under the management framework recommended at the 173rd Meeting, but deferred action at this meeting.
 The public had opportunities to comment at the meetings on the proposed action.

-At its 177th Meeting to be held on April 12, 2019, the Council will review its recommendations on the management framework from the 173rd Meeting for consistency with the draft BiOp and consider taking final action on the management framework.
-The Biological Opinion Review Advisory Panel will also meet on April 12, 2019, in advance of the Council meeting to review the draft BiOp.
-Both meetings are open to the public and publicized in the Hawaii media, Federal Register (84 FR 10046; 84 FR 12229), and on the Council's website.
+At its 175th Meeting to be held on December 17, 2018, the Council will consider additional mitigation measures for the Western Pacific leatherback turtles under the management framework recommended at the 173rd Meeting.
+The Protected Species Advisory Committee will also meet on December 17, 2018, in advance of the Council meeting to review relevant information pertaining to the action.
+Both meetings are open to the public and publicized in the Hawaii media, Federal Register (83 FR 62309), and on the Council's website.
 See: www.wpcouncil.org for more information.